Hyle-org/devhub-hyle/docs/resources/roadmap.md

 ## Testnet

-We will release our testnet in Q1 2025.
+We will release our testnet in Q2 2025.
 <!-- What will we be able to do that we currently aren't? -->

 While we’re working towards launching the testnet, you can get hands-on right now:

 - [Explore our public devnet or spin up your own instance](../developers/quickstart/devnet.md) to start building today!
 - [Read our release notes for the devnet](./release-notes.md).
+- If you are an individual, join us [for ODBoost weeks](https://app.onlydust.com/p/hyl).

 ## Proving schemes